Autonomous Vehicle City Planning

 Hailing taxis has become synonymous with navigating busy downtowns.
 It’s a popular transportation option found in every major city in the world.
 But what happens when we integrate innovative technologies into taxi operations?
 Robotaxis are optimized for low-capacity, shared-use transportation.
 Not surprisingly, robotaxis are one of the most anticipated AV solutions, offering the chance to disrupt the multi-billion-dollar personal vehicle industry and transform ride hailing as we know it.

 Automated delivery vans, pods, and sidewalk bots help augment the ways we connect goods with people across the last-mile (or less) of delivery.
-These unmanned ground vehicles deliver food, medicine, and other goods to your doorstep, traversing low-speed public roads or sidewalks.
+These unmanned ground vehicles deliver food, medicine, and other goods and supplies to the doorstep of homes, shops, and businesses, traversing low-speed public roads or sidewalks.
+Delivery bots can pull right up to a reserved curbside delivery zone, ready to be unloaded, providing for a seamless interaction and delivery.
 Whether delivering from local restaurants or major chains, last-mile delivery vehicles are helping to make life easier for everyone involved.